tupski/rental-blacklist/TEST_DOCUMENTATION.md

 ✅ **Core Application Logic is Well Tested**
 - All models, helpers, and core controllers have comprehensive unit tests
 - Business logic for balance management, phone normalization, and data relationships is thoroughly tested
+- Watermark system with automatic image/video processing fully tested
+- File validation with comprehensive security checks implemented
-- 52 unit tests with 199 assertions all passing
+- 93 unit tests with 383 assertions all passing

 ⚠️ **Feature Tests Require Route Implementation**
 - Most feature test failures are due to missing routes, not logic errors